niklasae/bootstrap/README.md

 ## The following packages has to be configured manually

-* Configure Parcellite"
+* Configure Parcellite
-* Configure Synapse"
+* Configure Synapse

 ## Other